Gilda Dent: Flashpoint

-An alternate timeline variant of Gilda Dent, referred to simply as Mrs. Dent, makes a minor appearance in Flashpoint, where she is married to Harvey, who is a prominent judge in Gotham, and has two children with him named Dexter and Debbie.
+An alternate timeline version of Gilda Dent, referred to simply as Mrs. Dent, makes a minor appearance in Flashpoint, where she is married to Harvey, who is a prominent judge in Gotham, and has two children with him named Dexter and Debbie.
 Their children are kidnapped by the Joker and later rescued by Batman.

 In Flashpoint Beyond, in which the universe continues in a snow globe after the Flash resets the main timeline, Gilda was driven insane from the trauma she endured and murdered Debbie, with Harvey committing her to Arkham Asylum and claiming Debbie died from suicide.
 When Batman confronts her while investigating the Clockwork Killer, she smashes her face into her shattered cell window and becomes this timeline's version of Two-Face.
 It's revealed that she was working with Joker, who murdered Harvey as the Clockwork Killer, to help her acquire a time machine that Thomas and Martha could use to go back in time and prevent Bruce's death, which she agreed to after learning Harvey's supposed to be Two-Face instead of her.

-After realizing her son Dexter would cease to exist if they time-traveled and they'd be no different than the man who killed Bruce, Thomas destroys the machine.
+After realizing her son Dexter would cease to exist if they time-traveled and they would be no different than the man who killed Bruce, Thomas destroys the machine.
 Martha kills Gilda when she attempts to kill Thomas and Dexter.
-Dexter became this universe's Robin, and works alongside Batman to prepare for an incoming Kryptonian invasion.
+Dexter ends up becoming his universe's Robin.